 Delta currently operates a fleet of Airbus aircraft, including 126 the A320 family aircraft and 32 wide body A330.

-"The ’ efficiency from the point of view of economic and productive ’ A321 ensures that the transition will increase revenue, customer satisfaction and the value for the shareholders of Delta ", said Nathaniel Pieper, Vice President – Fleet Strategy and Transactions di Delta.
+"The ’ efficiency from the point of view of economic and productive ’ A321 ensures that the transition will increase revenue, customer satisfaction and the value for the shareholders of Delta ", said Nathaniel Pieper, Vice President – Delta Fleet Strategy and Transactions.

 "Airbus is pleased to offer an aircraft Delta convenient and efficient, suitable to meet Delta's objectives in financial terms and customer satisfaction ", said John Leahy, COO Customers of Airbus.